Please select your language below:

 Cognism Database: We may use your personal data on the Cognism Database for the following purposes:

-- to build our sales intelligence database to enable our clients or their customers to generate and manage sales leads in respect of businesses and high net worth individuals;
+- to provide, maintain and build our sales intelligence database to enable our clients or their customers to generate and manage sales leads in respect of businesses;

 - to enable our clients or their customers to serve relevant display ads on social networks (such as Facebook, LinkedIn and Instagram) and other services;